olimorris/persisted.nvim/README.md

-  ignored_dirs = nil, -- table of dirs that are ignored when auto-saving and auto-loading before_save = nil, -- function to run before the session is saved to disk after_save = nil, -- function to run after the session is saved to disk telescope = { -- options for the telescope extension
+  ignored_dirs = nil, -- table of dirs that are ignored when auto-saving and auto-loading before_save = nil, -- function to run before the session is saved to disk after_save = nil, -- function to run after the session is saved to disk after_source = nil, -- function to run after the session is sourced telescope = { -- options for the telescope extension
     before_source = nil, -- function to run before the session is sourced via telescope after_source = nil, -- function to run after the session is sourced via telescope